 If there is a lively debate, and people feel stressed and anxious, it's likely a good meeting.

-When communicating information, asyncronous is usually more effective.
+When communicating information, asynchronous is usually more effective.
 You should not have a meeting to force people to pay attention to the information.
 They'll read the information if they feel they need it.

 This post is for paying subscribers only